 To perform the Falling Number test, flour and distilled water are mixed in a test tube.
 The test tube is immersed in boiling water where the flour slurry is agitated for 60 seconds using a plunger system.
 After 60 seconds, the plunger is released from the top of the unit and allowed to fall naturally through the slurry.

-The Falling Number value represents the time in seconds it takes the plunger to fall from the top of the test tube to the bottom.
+The Falling Number value includes the 60 seconds of agitation plus the number of seconds that it takes for the plunger to fall from the top of the test tube to the bottom.
 The more alpha-amylase present, the thinner the slurry and the more quickly the plunger falls, resulting in a lower Falling Number.
 A Falling Number value of around 300 seconds indicates wheat that is sound and satisfactory for most milling and bread baking processes.